What is a Spoofing Attack?

 How to Prevent Spoofing Attacks

 Being able to prevent a spoofing attack is dependent entirely on the type of attack you experience.
-There are many different types of attack and each of these exploit different vulnerabilities on your network in order to take effect.
+There are many different types of attack and each of these exploit different vulnerabilities on your network to take effect.
 As such, we’re going to discuss how you can prevent each kind of spoofing attack separately (as well as a general guide to preventing spoofing attacks).

 As a universal rule, the only way to be protected against spoofing attacks is to stay vigilant and implement company policies that include measures to detect and respond to spoofing attacks when they occur.
 After all, the best cybersecurity policy in the world is worthless if it isn’t put into practice.